Common eagle ray: Feeding and diet

+Benthic invertebrates form an important part of the common eagle ray's diet.
 The species largely feeds on crustaceans and bivalve molluscs that it excavates from the seabed.
 Other items in its diet include polychaete worms, gastropod molluscs, sea pens and small fish.
+Larger individuals consume more fish than smaller individuals.
 Instead of having pointed teeth, it has flattened hexagonal bars and plates arranged in a mosaic pattern on its jaws; with these, it crushes the shells of its prey.